-The following Legendrian submaifolds can be regarded as the simplest Legendrian submanifolds next to totally geodesic ones. \begin{definition} {\rm An $n$-dimensional Legendrian submanifold $M^n$ in a Sasakian manifold is called {\it $H$-umbilical} if every point has a neighborhood $V$ on which there exists an orthonormal frame field $\{e_1, \ldots, e_n \}$ such that the second fundamental form takes the following form: \be
+The following Legendrian submanifolds can be regarded as the simplest Legendrian submanifolds next to totally geodesic ones in Sasakian space forms. \begin{definition} {\rm An $n$-dimensional Legendrian submanifold $M^n$ in a Sasakian space form is called {\it $H$-umbilical} if every point has a neighborhood $V$ on which there exists an orthonormal frame field $\{e_1, \ldots, e_n \}$ such that the second fundamental form takes the following form: \be

 \ee where $\lambda$ and $\mu$ are some functions on $V$. } \end{definition}